Updated April 12, 2025

 - How can you help with remediation?
 If not predetermined, you can ask if they can support remediation plans.
 Things discovered during the test may be complex or critical and need immediate attention.
 Working with your testers can accelerate these tasks.

 During these conversations, the focus will be on remediation.
-To ensure you give the right energy to the fixes needed, you’ll want to prioritize them.
+You’ll want to prioritize the fixes to ensure you give the right energy to the fixes needed.

 Step 4: Prioritize and Launch Remediation Efforts